mvtavares/fabric-k8s/docs/CHAINCODE_AS_A_SERVICE.md

 # Debugging Chaincode

-In this sample we will employ the [Kubernetes Test Network](../README.md) to illustrate a scenario of building, running, and debugging chaincode on a development workstation.
+In this sample we will employ the [Kubernetes Network](../README.md) to illustrate a scenario of building, running, and debugging chaincode on a development workstation.

 While this guide targets the Java [asset-transfer-basic](../../asset-transfer-basic/chaincode-java) sample, the approach